The dual complex of a $G$-variety: Dual Complexes

 There are two cases to consider.
 First, suppose that the rank of the stabilizer of a general point in $W$ equals $\codim(W)$.
 Then each component of $W$ is a maximal rank stratum.
 We claim that in this case $\mathcal{D}_G(X')$ is the stellar subdivision of the complex $\mathcal{D}_G(X)$ in the simplices corresponding to the components of $W$.
 Note that distinct components of $W$ are disjoint, so no simplex in $\mathcal{D}_G(X)$ contains multiple faces corresponding to components of $W$.
 It follows that we can perform all these stellar subdivisions simultaneously, and it's enough to consider the neighborhood of a single component.

 To see that the effect of the blowup is a stellar subdivision, let $Z$ be any connected component of $W$, and $D_1, \ldots, D_k$ the divisors from \Cref{snc} containing $Z$.
-Each $D_i$ is fixed by a nontrivial cyclic subgroup $H_i \subset G$ and the sum of these subgroups has rank $k$.
+We continue to use the notations $H_i$ and $H$ from the lemma for the groups fixing $D_i$ and $Z$ pointwise, respectively.
+So each $D_i$ is fixed by a nontrivial cyclic subgroup $H_i \subset G$ and the sum $H$ of these subgroups has rank $k$.
 Denote by $E_Z$ the exceptional divisor over $Z$.
 Any maximal rank stratum contained in $Z$ is a component of an intersection of the form $D_1 \cap \cdots \cap D_k \cap D_1' \cap \cdots \cap D_{\ell}'$ for some additional divisors $D_1', \ldots, D_{\ell}'$, where the stabilizer of a general point on each is a nontrivial cyclic group.
 Furthermore, these divisors have simple normal crossings in a neighborhood of the intersection.
-It's well known that the dual complex of the blow up of a stratum in an snc intersection is the stellar subdivision of the original complex (see, e.g., \cite[Section 7]{ABW}).
-It remains to see that all the strata of the blowup ``count" for our notion of dual complex, namely that for each proper subset $I \subset \{1,\ldots,k\}$, $E_Z \cap D_I \cap D_1' \cap \cdots \cap D_{\ell}'$ is a maximal rank stratum in $X'$, where $D_I = \bigcap_{i \in I} D_i$.
+It's well known that the dual complex of the blow up of a stratum in an snc intersection is the stellar subdivision of the original complex in the simplex corresponding to that stratum (see, e.g., \cite[Section 7]{ABW}).
+It remains to see that all the strata of the blowup ``count" for our notion of the dual complex, namely that for each proper subset $I \subset \{1,\ldots,k\}$, $E_Z \cap D_I \cap D_1' \cap \cdots \cap D_{\ell}'$ is a maximal rank stratum in $X'$, where $D_I = \bigcap_{i \in I} D_i$.

 Indeed, the stabilizer of a general point $p$ in $E_Z$ is the intersection of $H \subset \mathrm{GL}((N_{Z/X})_p)$ with the scalar transformations on this normal space, which must be a nontrivial cyclic group since $\mathrm{rank}(H) = \dim((N_{Z/X})_p)$.
 This group and any $|I| < k$ summands $H_i$ of $H$ generate a rank $|I|+1$ abelian subgroup.
 The intersection $E_Z \cap D_I \cap D_1' \cap \cdots \cap D_{\ell}'$ is therefore fixed by a group of rank $|I| + 1 + \ell$, as desired.
 Since maximal rank strata are intersections of maximal rank divisors, no other new maximal rank strata are introduced by the blowup.
 Stellar subdivision induces a homeomorphism of complexes, so the homology of $\mathcal{D}_G(X')$ is the same as that of $\mathcal{D}_G(X)$ in this case.